 If you have chronic back pain, you’ve probably realized by now that there is no “miracle cure.”
 Those late-night TV commercials offering creams, pills, lotions, or inversion devices all sound great but there is no evidence that these things will do anything more than take your money.

 If you feel like you can’t work out because of back pain or if you are working out anyway, despite back pain, don’t risk injuring yourself further.
-At Better Health Chiropractic and Rehab we have real treatments that are proven to work, such as the Alaska Back Pain Protocol, which has helped hundreds of people just like you.
+At Better Health Chiropractic and Physical Rehab we have real treatments that are proven to work, such as the Alaska Back Pain Protocol, which has helped hundreds of people just like you.